blackfyre/grayscale-sass/README.md

 [Grayscale](http://startbootstrap.com/template-overviews/grayscale/) is a multipurpose, one page HTML theme for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/).
 This template features various content sections and a Google Maps section with a custom map marker.

+## What's different?

+This version of the template uses Compass and SASS instead of LESS, and builds on the bower dependency manager.

 ## Getting Started

 To use this template, choose one of the following options to get started: